Nordix/xcluster/README.md

 ```

 To be able to download images from the internet you must setup a local
-dns server, please see instructions [here](doc/netns.md).
-The node and
-router VM must also be configured with approriate routes.
-The easiest
+dns server.
+The node and router VM must also be configured with
-way is to use the `externalip` overlay;
+approriate routes.
+The easiest way is to use the `externalip` overlay;

 ```
+cd $(dirname $XCLUSTER)
+./bin/coredns -conf "$($XCLUSTER ovld coredns)/Corefile.k8s" > /tmp/$USER/coredns.log 2>&1 &
 xc mkcdrom externalip; xc start
 ```